Writing guidelines for the Teaching for Learning Blog

-*Disclaimer: On occasion, our editorial team may need to make small changes (i.e., photo change, title edits, light copy editing, etc.) to your post.
+*Disclaimer: All submissions and comments are subject to editorial approval.
+On occasion, our editorial team may need to make small changes (i.e., photo change, title edits, light copy editing, etc.) to your post.
 By submitting to the Teaching for Learning Blog, you agree to these small editorial changes.
 Every effort will be made to retain the integrity of the work.

 Who can post: Anyone that is involved or interested in Teaching and Learning.
 This can be university staff, faculty members, students, or community members.
 In order to post you will need to request an account.

 - Topic: Posts can be about anything related to higher education.
 For example:

 - Reflections on a teaching strategy you tried (if you’re an instructor)

 - Reflections on a particular learning experience (if you’re a student)